ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ### Objective:

-have a general understanding of the data and figure out details about methods
+to have a general understanding of the data and figure out details about methods because these are what I am going to feed into the network so that I should have a clear recognition for each part.

 `x_raw`